mja65/Emu68-Imager/docs/packages.md

 ## WHDLoad Demos

 All available Demos that have WHDLoad version.
 Imager already installs the latest **WHDLoad Wrapper** for you so they will have the most compatible settings applied before they run.<br>
+You will need about 650Mb free on your Fat32 drive and around 930Mb free on your Work: Partition where the Demos will be installed.

 You can download the package here: [Google Drive Link](https://drive.google.com/drive/folders/1hQvmtpAc6XORclGtoqkZl1uGSf0QAr-3)